yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

   reference system.
 * Save the map by clicking on the :guilabel:`Save Project As` toolbar button, or use the :menuselection:`File --> Save Project As...` menu item.
-* Save the map in the directory containing the data that you were given.
-Give it a meaningful name containing your student number and the module code.
+* Save the map in a directory called :kbd:`Rasterprac` that you should create somewhere on your computer.
+You will save whatever layers you create in this directory as well.

 Loading Data into the Map
 -------------------------------------------------------------------------------